nevillejackson/Fortran/README.md

 The subdirectory _abtest_ contains test data for the routines in subdirectory _ab_.

 ## Data manipulation ##
-The subdirectory _Charm_ contains Fortran5 programs for data manipulation using unit record principles, written by Anne Swinton The subdirectory _charmcodedftn4_ contains older Fortran4 programs for the same purpose, written by Neville Jackson and Rod Evans..
+The subdirectory _Charm_ contains Fortran5 programs for data manipulation using unit record principles, written by Anne Swinton.
+Charm is documented by man pages to be found in the _doc_ subdirectory.
+The subdirectory _charmcodedftn4_ contains older Fortran4 programs for the same purpose, written by Neville Jackson and Rod Evans..

 ## DFREML ##
 The derivative-free REML program written by Karen Meyer.
 Estimates variance components and quantitative genetic parameters for mixed models.